skybo053/TileEd/README.md

 # Usage

-This Tile Editor application can read in, and write out, JSON files for use by 2D games:  This file should be of the form:
+This Tile Editor application can read in, and write out, JSON files for use by 2D games:  This file is of the form:

 ```javascript